Louisville, Colorado: Economy

-Rogue Wave Software, a software development company, and the Space Systems component of Sierra Space, a prime systems integrator for commercial spacecraft, are located in Louisville.
-Uber has an office in Louisville.
+Rogue Wave Software, a software development company, and the Space Systems component of Sierra Space, a prime systems integrator for commercial spacecraft, formerly was located in Louisville.

 Arts and culture

 Louisville's historical downtown includes Steinbaugh Pavilion, which is used for a concert venue during the summer Louisville Street Faire, which runs on Friday nights and features local bands and street vendors and an ice rink in the winter months.
-740 Front Street, previously the Old Louisville Inn, claims to be "one of Colorado’s two oldest bars, the oldest ongoing tavern license in the state".
 There is also a farmers' market that runs on Saturdays from May to October along the 800 block of Front Street, centered around the Steinbaugh Pavilion.
 The TBS sitcom, The Bill Engvall Show, was set in Louisville.
 The city has about 32 miles of recreational trails.

 Education

 There are six public schools, six private schools, and one public library in Louisville.
 The public secondary schools are Monarch High School, Monarch K-8, and Louisville Middle School.
 Nearby higher education institutions include University of Colorado at Boulder, Naropa University, and Front Range Community College (in Longmont and Westminster).

 From 2003 to 2010, Louisville was home to the National Education Center of the National Institute for Trial Advocacy and was also home to NITA's headquarters from 2006 to 2010.
 In 2021, NITA moved its headquarters from Boulder back to Louisville.

+Formerly St. Louis School, affiliated with the Archdiocese of Denver, was in Louisville.
+It was scheduled to close permanently in 2026.
+Several area parents contacted the leadership of the Roman Catholic Church in the Vatican City to try to keep the school open.
+The Dicastery for Culture and Education ultimately affirmed the school's closure.